Thousands protest Chevron's shale gas plans in Romania

-BARLAD, Romania (Reuters) - Thousands of Romanians across the country protested on Thursday against Chevron’s (CVX.N) plans to explore for shale gas, demanding the country’s leftist government withdraw concessions and ban drilling of the U.S. company’s first test wells.
+BARLAD, Romania, April 4 (Reuters) - Thousands of Romanians across the country protested on Thursday against Chevron’s plans to explore for shale gas, demanding the country’s leftist government withdraw concessions and ban drilling of the U.S. company’s first test wells.

-Chevron has exploration rights for three blocks of 670,000 acres near the Black Sea, and has also bought the concession close to Barlad for an undisclosed amount.
+Chevron has exploration rights for three blocks of 670,000 acres (270,000 hectares) near the Black Sea, and has also bought the concession close to Barlad for an undisclosed amount.

 Hydraulic fracturing or fracking to extract shale gas involves injecting water and chemicals at high pressure into underground rock formations.